-The Microsoft Account is an online account that you use to sign in, into your Outlook.com, Hotmail.com, and other email IDs.
-It can also be used to sign into other Microsoft services and devices like XBox Live, Windows Phone and so on.
-Windows 8 can also use it to sign in to their computers.
+The Microsoft Account is an online account that you use to sign in, to your Outlook.com, Hotmail.com, and other email IDs.
+It can also be used to sign in to other Microsoft services and devices like Xbox Live, Windows PC, and so on.
+Windows 11/10 can also use it to sign in to their computers.
 It is therefore imperative that you protect your Microsoft Account and keep it secure.

 Microsoft Account protection

 Here are a few things you can do to help protect your Microsoft Account.

 1] Goes without saying, create a strong password.
 Better still, create stronger passwords and passphrases using ASCII characters, as having a strong password is very important.
 Do not use the same password everywhere.
 You can check your password strength using Microsoft Password Checker or Password Security Scanner.

 2] Enable 2-step verification in Microsoft Account.
 A 2-step verification means that Microsoft will ask you for two pieces of information anytime you access your account.
 For instance, it could be your password plus a code that would be sent to your registered phone or email.

 3] Enable additional Security Features for your Microsoft Account.
 Keep a watch on your Recent Activity, make use of the Recovery Code and opt to receive Security Notifications.

 4] Make your regular Windows 10 computer a Trusted PC.
 When you decide to dispose of it, remember to remove it as a Trusted PC.